 The circle represents the time we are discussing in this section

-Yamato province (it is Nara prefecture presently) is the area where sword making started originally.
+Yamato province (Present Nara prefecture) is the area where sword making first started originally.
+It is said that it was during the Nara period (710 to 704).
 In early days, they forged swords with their primitive skills.
-A large number of swordsmiths lived in this area.
-Their style is similar to that of Yamashiro school.
-At the end of the Kamakura period, Kamakura government started to have financial problems.
-Armed monks from Kofuku-Ji temple called Nanto Sohei (Armed monks who lived south side of Kyoto)* demanded more and more swords to arm themselves.
-This demand of the swords revitalized the Yamato School that led to increasing the number of the swordsmith.
-As a result, Yamato School became prosperous.
+A large number of swordsmiths lived in the Yamato area at the beginning of the sword making but later time, they became less active.
+Yamato Den style is somewhat similar to that of Yamashiro Den (School) which I described in the chapter of Late Heian to early Kamakura period.
+At the end of the Kamakura period in the Yamato area, there were several powerful temples existed.
+They had a strong political power and military power to control a large territory called Shoen (荘園) with their large number of worrier monks called Sohei (僧兵).
+The most powerful group were called Nanto Sohei (南都僧兵)*.
+Nanto Sohei and other Sohei (僧兵) of the other temples demanded more and more swords to arm themselves.
+This high demand of the swords from Sohei revitalized the Yamato Den (School) and led to increase in the number of the swordsmith in Yamato.
+As a result, Yamato School became active again.

 Shape(Sugata姿) —————-1.
 Graceful Yamashiro style retained.
 2. Shinogi is high.
 3. Mune is thin.
 4. Some group of Yamato school has shallow Sori (curvature).